Launch External URL Callout v1

 - The developer or client can configure and maintain the public web service interface (the application connector), or the connector can be maintained by us.
 This guide specifies the request and response format required by us.

 - The client Expense administrator must configure a new form field and add the field to the desired form before this service can be used.

+Access to this documentation does not provide access to the API.
 For all new Launch External URL solutions, please use the Launch External URL v4 API.